 There are at least two reasons why this is a good policy.
 First, it discourages grade appeals which are in bad faith.
 In general, only students who really believe they were graded inaccurately are willing to risk losing points.
 Second, and relatedly, it levels the playing field.
-In general, students from disadvantaged backgrounds-regardless of whether the disadvantage is economic, gender-specific, racial, or whatever-tend to haggle over grades less than students from more advantaged backgrounds.
+In general, students from disadvantaged backgrounds-related to their socio-economic status, their gender, their race, or whatever-tend to haggle over grades less than students from more advantaged backgrounds.
 So ultimately, grade-haggling benefits those who are already pretty privileged.
 By decreasing the number of students who haggle over their grade, this policy helps keep grades fair for everyone in the course.